dwayne/elm-random-quote-machine/tutorial/step-04.md

     [ i [ class ("fa fa-" ++ name) ] [] ]
 ```

-Go back to `main` and replace the links with the appropriate function calls.
+Go back to `main` and replace the links with the relevant function calls.

 For Twitter use: